Node.js REPL, Inspector, Watch Mode, and SEA

 useGlobal: true,

-That boundary is useful when you want a narrow inspection context.
-It is thin when you attach live objects.
-A separate context containing server, db, or cache still exposes those objects' methods.
-JavaScript object identity crosses the context property.
+That split helps when you want a narrow inspection context.
+It does not make live objects safe by itself.
+A separate context containing server, db, or cache still exposes those objects.
 If the object has a method that mutates state, the REPL can call it.

-Input and output streams are another boundary.
+Input and output streams create another access path.
 An embedded REPL connected to process.stdin competes with the application for terminal input.
 A REPL connected to a Unix socket, TCP socket, or custom stream moves the prompt somewhere else.
-The runtime does not add access control because you changed streams.
+Node does not add access control because you changed streams.
 The stream is the transport.
-Your program owns the policy around who can reach it.
+Your program owns the policy for who can reach it.

-Embedded REPLs also interact with process shutdown.
+Embedded REPLs also affect shutdown.
 A live REPL keeps input open.
-If the rest of the program finishes but the REPL still has an active input stream, the process can remain alive.
+If the rest of the program finishes but the REPL still has an active input stream, the process can stay alive.
 Calling r.close() closes the REPL server.
 Closing the underlying stream can also end the session.
-If you embed one for local diagnostics, wire it into the same shutdown path as the rest of the process so it does not keep the event loop active after the useful work is gone.
+If you embed a REPL for local diagnostics, wire it into the same shutdown path as the rest of the process so it does not keep the event loop active after useful work is done.

-Keep that boundary local unless you have a separate security design.
+Keep embedded REPLs local unless you have a separate security design.
 Authentication, authorization, audit logs, and network exposure belong to later operational chapters.
-The runtime mechanism is simple: a REPL server accepts input and evaluates it with access to whatever context and process state you gave it.
+The runtime behavior here is direct - a REPL server accepts input and evaluates it with access to whatever context and process state you gave it.

 The Inspector Endpoint